bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/terms_and_conditions.md

 *This document was forked from the [Linux Australia Event Terms and Conditions](https://github.com/linuxaustralia/constitution_and_policies/blob/master/terms_and_conditions.md).*

-These Terms and Conditions apply to all attendees who have registered for North Bay Python.
+These Terms and Conditions apply to all attendees who have registered for PyArkansas.

 Registration
 ------------